joagre/ratatoskr/ideas/r.md

  * Satie has pattern matching in its core and the `=` operator is actually all about pattern matching rather than assignment (*there must not be mutable updates*).
-Everything can be matched and taken apart with the help of a pattern matchine in combination with the `=` operator.
+Everything can be matched and taken apart with the help of a pattern matching in combination with the `=` operator.
 Pattern matching is also used by `match` constrict which is a sibling to `switch`, but on pattern matching speed.
-The `receive` construct also uses pattern matching to do selective receive on messages in a job's mailbox.
+The `receive` expression also uses pattern matching to do selective receive on messages in a job's mailbox.

  * Satie is implemented using a custom built VM consisting of a